DAISI: Data Assimilation with Inverse Sampling using Stochastic Interpolants: Experiments

 \cref{tab:results} summarizes CRPS across all SQG experiments.
-DAISI consistently achieves accurate assimilation, producing temporally coherent and physically plausible ensemble members (\cref{fig:results_DAISI,fig:results_DAISI_highdim_sevir}).
-It matches LETKF in the noisy and high-dimensional settings, and clearly outperforms it under sparse or nonlinear observations.
+DAISI consistently achieves accurate assimilation, producing temporally coherent and physically plausible ensemble members (\cref{fig:results_DAISI,fig:results_DAISI_highdim_sevir,fig:main_samples}).
+It matches LETKF in the noisy setting, and clearly outperforms it under sparse or nonlinear observations.
 DAISI also remains stable when assimilation is performed every 12 hours instead of every 3, whereas LETKF degrades (\cref{fig:results_noisy_12h}).
-In multimodal settings, DAISI reliably tracks all plausible modes, whereas LETKF collapses to a single mode and typically diverges once that mode becomes inconsistent (\cref{fig:results_multimodal}).
+In multimodal settings, DAISI reliably tracks many plausible modes, whereas LETKF collapses to a single mode and typically diverges if that mode becomes inconsistent.
+In the high-dimensional experiment, both DAISI and LETKF track the ensemble mean accurately, but exhibit qualitatively different behaviors.
+DAISI produces smoother reconstructions, while LETKF tends to introduce spurious fine-scale structure.
+This behavior is likely due to the challenging observation setup and the lack of tuning at this resolution.

 For the saturating arctan observations, DAISI performs comparably to EnSF, which handles such nonlinearities well.
 However, EnSF fails in other regimes due to the lack of a learned prior, and is prone to mode collapse, requiring inflation to perform well.
-LETKF diverges under these nonlinear observations, and FlowDAS underperforms in all settings, reflecting its sensitivity to observations outside the support of its forecast model.
-Replacing the numerical model with the FlowDAS forecast model within DAISI shows no performance degradation, confirming FlowDAS's failures arise from the filtering scheme rather than its forecast model (\cref{tab:ablation}).
-Additional results are provided in Appendix \ref{app:SQG_results}.
+LETKF diverges under these nonlinear observations, and FlowDAS underperforms in all settings, as it samples from $p(\vx_{n+1} | \vx_n, \vy_{n+1})$ rather than $p(\vx_{n+1} | \vy_{1:n+1})$ at each step, leading to errors accumulating over time.
+Replacing the numerical model with the FlowDAS forecast model within DAISI (DAISI-ML) shows no performance degradation, confirming FlowDAS's failures arise from the filtering scheme rather than its forecast model.
+Additional results, including RMSE and SSR scores, are provided in Appendix \ref{app:SQG_results}.
+We also display results for more realistic observations simulating moving satellite tracks (refered to as \texttt{Non-stationary}), showing comparable performance to LETKF.

+On the linear problems (\texttt{Noisy}, \texttt{Sparse} and \texttt{SEVIR}), SDA smoothing consistently outperforms DAISI.
+However, this is likely due to the effect of smoothing, which improves past state estimation.
+Evidently, the results at the last time step are similar to DAISI (Figures \ref{fig:results_noisy}, \ref{fig:results_sparse} and \ref{fig:results_sevir}).
+The filtering variant of SDA is slightly worse than DAISI, except on \texttt{Noisy}.
+On the nonlinear problems (\texttt{Multimodal} and \texttt{Saturating}), both the smoothing and filtering variants of SDA struggle to achieve strong performance.